vibsoft/Paytm_SDEChalenge/README.md

 3. Provide any additional explanation about the interface and implementation in a README file.

-**There are 2 solution provided**:
+**There are 2 solutions provided**:

 1. Solution1:
-  Implementation of MovingAverage based on assumptions that moving N  provided as function's parameter getMovingAverage(int MovingN) and we persist all added items.
+  Implementation of MovingAverage based on assumptions that moving N  provided as function's parameter getMovingAverage(int movingN) and we persist all added items.
-  Complexity for getMovingAverage(int MovingN) is O(n) - we will scan all items in the list
+  Complexity for getMovingAverage(int movingN) is O(n) - we will scan all items in the list

 2. Solution2:
   Implementation of MovingAverageEff based on assumptions that moving N provided ones in constructor and only items used in Moving N calculation are persists.